AndrewWPhillips/eggql/TUTORIAL.md

 The `Friends` field of `Character` defines a list, in this case implemented using a slice of pointers.

 The `Name` field has the GraphQL scalar type of `String!` because it uses the Go `string` type.
 Similarly, any Go integer types create the GraphQL `Int!` type, Go bool => `Boolean!` and float32/float64 => `Float!`.
-Note that none of these types are *nullable* by default, which is indicated by the GraphQL `!` suffix but can be made so by using pointers or the `nullable` tag.
+Note that these types are followed by an exclamation mark (!) which indicates they are not nullable.
+You can get the nullable version by using pointers or the `nullable` tag.

 Now we'll look at some more advanced types....

 ### Arguments

-In GraphQL parlance the server code that "resolves" a query is called a resolver.
+In GraphQL parlance the server code that processes a query is called a **resolver**.
 In the above example the "resolver" for the `hero` query was just a `Character` struct.
-A more useful and more common thing is for a resolver to be a function.
-For one, this allows resolvers to take arguments that permits much greater flexibility.
+A more useful and more common thing is for a resolver to be a function (in Go parlance a **closure**).
+Using functions for resolvers is useful because it allows:

+* JIT (just-in-time) execution - the function is not executed unless or until it's specific data is required
+* resolvers can take arguments that can modify or refine the results returned

 As an example we will change the `hero` resolver to be a function that takes a parameter specifying which episode we want the hero for.
 So now instead of the `Hero` field simply being a `Character` object it is now a function that _returns_ a `Character`.